Showing posts with label Bangkok. Show all posts

 Pasalubong from Thailand

 Traveling is already costly so buying pasalubong for families and friends is an additional expense.
-My husband is a frequent traveler but we don’t expect him to buy pasalubong every time he has business trip.
+My husband is a frequent traveler but we don’t expect him to buy pasalubong every time he has a business trip.
 But of course, we’re happy if he has pasalubong especially those foods or things that are not available in the Philippines.

 Thailand is not only known for temples, delicious foods, or shopping malls.
 They are also famous for being one of the affordable countries that you can visit.
 We had a chance to visit Bangkok Thailand last summer and I agree that Bangkok is not that expensive compared to other countries that we have visited in South East Asia so you can stretch your budget and buy some pasalubong.